 The resources listed here will help Food Bank member agencies to strengthen and sustain their program offerings.
 Many of these resources offer best practices and technical assistance from the Food Bank as well as agency peer-to-peer networking and expertise.

 The Food Assistance Provider List is updated regularly to provide the most current information on our network of member agencies.
-If you’ve had changes in your agency’s hours of operations or other important details, please email Hope Indeglia O’Brien.
+If you’ve had changes in your agency’s hours of operations or other important details, please email Hope Indeglia O’Brien, Agency Programs Manager.

 View a map detailing locations of the agencies.
 You can use this map to get directions, as well.

-This section features specific tools to assist member agencies to develop longer term planning for sustainability.
-The goal of this type of planning is to insure stable and effective leadership over time in order to meet the mission and goals of the agency’s programs.
-This planning identifies the leadership qualities & talents needed to carry out the agency’s work and to recruit and retain quality staff and volunteers as needed to meet day-to-day functions and administration.
-It emphasizes and builds an organizational culture (board, staff, and volunteers) that supports and nurtures current and potential leaders.
+Our staff can provide tools and trainings to assist member agencies to develop longer term planning for sustainability.
+The goal is to ensure stable and effective leadership over time in order to meet the mission and goals of the agency’s programs.
+With our help in planning, we can work to identify the leadership qualities and talents needed to carry out the agency’s work and to recruit and retain quality staff and volunteers as needed to meet day-to-day functions and administration.
+We can help to build an organizational culture, including board, staff, and volunteers, that supports and nurtures current and potential leaders.

 For more information, email Erica Hanson, Director of Community Impact or call her at (401) 230-1703.